Parent Liaison Program

 Peer connections with other parents of children with cancer

-Hospital parking pass reimbursement and distribution of gift cards to newly diagnosed families for necessities such as gas, groceries, and dining.
+Hospital parking pass reimbursement and distribution of gift cards and SickKids hospital meal vouchers to newly diagnosed families for necessities such as gas, groceries, and in-hospital dining.

-Distribution of free items such as health record binders, tote bags, detergent pods for doing laundry at the hospital, toiletries, Sharing Hope books, Courage Lions, Carla Can Sing gift packages, toys, special treats, and more (item availability varies from week to week)!
+Distribution of free items such as health record binders, tote bags, detergent pods for doing laundry at the hospital, toiletries and personal care items, educational books and resources, therapeutic toys, special treats, and more (item availability varies weekly)!

 As we grow, OPACC aims to take our Parent Liaison program to other Pediatric Cancer Centres in Ontario.